gSchool/problem-solving/readme.md

 - Not all inputs need to be iterated over
 - Sometimes you don't actually need a `result` _variable_ (especially when you are programming in a functional style and just return a chained `map`, `filter`, `reduce` etc...)

-# Step Four: Look Back
+# Step 4: Look Back

 **Check for correctness - Test it out on the whiteboard**